Application for this degree program is available through SOPHAS at www.sophas.org

 Doctoral students are currently accepted in five concentration areas: Biostatistics, Environmental & Occupational Health, Epidemiology, Health Systems & Policy, and Social & Behavioral Health Sciences, pending funding availability.
 The School has several PhD fellowships annually and faculty also support PhD students on extramural research funds.
 Scholarly “fit” with faculty research is an important criteria in our admissions decisions.
 A current summary of federally-funded research at the Rutgers School of Public Health made be found by using the NIH Research Portfolio Online Report Tools.

 Satisfactory progress extends beyond GPA -- students must meet three major milestones in a timely fashion.
 First, PhD students are expected to advance to candidacy within three (3) years of admission to the doctoral program.
 Second, students should defend their dissertation proposal within one (1) year of advancing to candidacy.
-Third, a student's entire course of study, including coursework, qualifying exam, thesis research and defense, must be completed within nine (9) years of admission to the doctoral program.
+Third, a student's entire course of study, including coursework, qualifying exam, thesis research and defense, must be completed within seven (7) years of admission to the PhD Program.

-PhD students are expected to participate in the Doctoral Colloquium (RESH 0700) each Fall and Spring semester they are enrolled at the Rutgers School of Public Health (required for PhD students enrolled Fall 2018 and after).
-The purpose of the Colloquium is to familiarize students with the major streams of research on pressing topics in public health, prepare students to complete the PhD program, and help students develop the skills necessary to become an engaged scholar and be competitive on the academic job market.
+PhD students are expected to participate in the PhD Seminar (RESH 0730) each Fall and Spring semester they are enrolled at the Rutgers School of Public Health (required for PhD students enrolled Fall 2018 and after).
+The purpose of the PhD Seminar is to familiarize students with the major streams of research on pressing topics in public health, prepare students to complete the PhD program, and help students develop the skills necessary to become an engaged scholar and be competitive on the academic job market.